Gaucho-Racing/Firmware/Lib/Utils/CircularBuffer/README.md

 # Circular Buffer

-This library defines a new type `Circular Buffer` and declares manipulating/inspecting functions.
+This library defines a new type `CircularBuffer` and declares manipulating/inspecting functions.
-`Circular Buffer` is a fixed size queue that that stores references to structs allowing for message buffering.
+`CircularBuffer` is a fixed size queue that that stores references to structs allowing for message buffering.

 ## Functions